-- (a) preliminary examinations in two elective fields of specialization, plus two additional courses in a third elective field, in the second year, - (b) submission of a paper or in-depth literature review by the end of the Summer following completion of the second year, - (c) an oral PhD qualifying examination by May 15th of the third year, - (d) regular seminar attendance, - (e) at least one seminar or workshop presentation by April 30th of the fourth year, - (f) the thesis, and - (g) a total minimum residency of at least two years.
+- (a) Field courses in 2 "Major" elective fields of specialization, with a grade of B+ or better, plus two additional courses in a third "Minor" elective field, with a grade of B- or better, - (b) submission of a paper or in-depth literature review by Sept.
+30 following completion of the second year. - (c) submission of a "Third Year Paper" during the third year (a suggested target date is March 15, to be on track to take an oral exam by May 15), - (d) an oral PhD qualifying examination by May 15th of the third year, - (e) regular seminar attendance, - (f) at least one seminar or workshop presentation by April 30th of the fourth year, - (g) the thesis, and - (h) a total minimum residency of at least two years.